History of West Palm Beach, Florida: Prior to incorporation (before November 1894)

 Archaeological evidence suggests that the Jaegas settled in modern-day Palm Beach County as many as 5,000 years ago.
 The first contact between Native Americans in the area and Europeans occurred in 1513 upon Juan Ponce de León's landfall at the Jupiter Inlet.
-Europeans found a thriving native population, the Mayaimi in the Lake Okeechobee Basin, while the Jaegas and Ais resided east of Lake Okeechobee and along the east coast north of the Tequestas.
+Europeans encountered a thriving native population, the Mayaimi in the Lake Okeechobee Basin, while the Jaegas and Ais resided east of Lake Okeechobee and along the east coast north of the Tequestas.
 When the Spanish arrived, there were perhaps about 20,000 Native Americans in South Florida.
 The native peoples had all but been wiped out through war, enslavement, or European diseases, by the time the English gained control of Florida in 1763.
 Other native people from Alabama and Georgia moved into Florida in the early 18th century.
 They were of varied ancestry, but Europeans called them all Creeks.
 In Florida, they were known as the Seminole and Miccosukee Indians.
 American settlers and Seminoles fought against each other due to land and escaped slaves, who were granted protection by the Seminoles.
 They resisted the government's efforts to move them to the Indian Territory west of the Mississippi.
 The Seminoles and the United States government fought with each other in three wars between 1818 and 1858.
 By the end of the third war, very few Seminoles remained in Florida.

 The area that was to become West Palm Beach was settled in the late 1870s and 1880s by a few hundred settlers who called the vicinity "Lake Worth Country".
 These settlers were a diverse community from different parts of the United States and the world.
 They included founding families such as the Potters and the Lainharts, who would go on to become leading members of the business community in the fledgling city.
 Irving R. Henry filed the first homestead claim in 1880, claiming 131 acres.
 Henry would later sell the land to Captain O. S. Porter.
 The first non-Native American settlers in Palm Beach County resided around Lake Worth, – an enclosed freshwater lake at the time – named after Colonel William Jenkins Worth, who served in the Second Seminole War in 1842.
 Reverend Elbridge Gale and his son are believed to have constructed the first log cabin on the western shore of Lake Worth, located near where the intersection of 29th Street and Poinsettia Avenue stands today.
 Most settlers engaged in the growing of tropical fruits and vegetables for shipment to the north via Lake Worth and the Indian River.